temporalio/edu-errstrat-typescript-code/demos/error-progagation/README.md

 ## Run the Go Starter

-1. Change directories into the `workflow` directory.
+1. Change directories into the `starter` directory.
 2. Install the Go SDK
 ```bash
 go get